c3lang/c3-web/docs/implementation-details/specification.md

 ### Pointer arithmetics

-An `usz` or `isz` offset may be added to a pointer resulting in a new pointer of the same type.
+An `sz` or `usz` offset may be added to a pointer resulting in a new pointer of the same type.
 This will offset the underlying address by the offset times the pointee size.
 An example: the size of a `long` is 8 bytes.
 Adding `3` to a pointer to a long consequently increases the address by 24 (3 * 8).

 #### Subscripting